 For local moves that are often billed by the hour, time is literally money.
 The more prepared you are, the faster your movers can work, and the lower your final bill will be.
 Before the moving crew arrives, make sure there are clear pathways through your home.
 Disassemble any furniture you can, and tape screws and small parts to the corresponding item.
 Label every box clearly with its contents and destination room.
 It’s also incredibly helpful to reserve a close parking spot for the moving truck.
 These small preparations are some of the best moving tips to ensure a smooth, efficient, and cost-effective moving day.

-How to Vet a Moving Company’s Credibility
+How to Make Sure a Moving Company Is Legit

 Finding a mover that fits your budget is great, but finding one you can trust with all your belongings is even better.
 The price tag doesn’t tell the whole story.
 Taking a little time to research a company’s background is one of the smartest things you can do before a move.
 It’s your best defense against scams, hidden fees, and unnecessary stress on moving day.
 Think of it as a background check for the people you’re about to entrust with everything you own.
 A credible mover will be transparent and have a solid track record to back up their promises.

-Read Online Reviews and Check BBB Ratings
+What to Look for in Online Reviews and BBB Ratings

 Start your investigation where other customers have left their feedback.
 Reading online reviews on sites like Google and Yelp gives you a real-world look at a company’s performance.
 Don’t just look at the star rating; read through the comments to find patterns.
 Are customers consistently praising their punctuality and care, or are there repeated complaints about damaged furniture and surprise charges?
 While you’re at it, check the company’s profile on the Better Business Bureau (BBB) website.
 The BBB rating provides a great snapshot of their business practices and how they resolve customer disputes.
 A company proud of its service will often showcase its own customer testimonials as well.

-Verify Their License and Insurance Information
+How to Verify a Mover’s License and Insurance

 This step is non-negotiable.
 A legitimate moving company must be licensed and insured.
 For moves between states, they are required to have a U.S. Department of Transportation (DOT) number.
 You can easily verify a mover’s license through the Federal Motor Carrier Safety Administration’s database.
 This simple search confirms you’re dealing with a registered, accountable business.
 Also, ask about their insurance options.
 All licensed interstate movers must offer two types of liability coverage: Full Value Protection and Released Value Protection.
 Understanding the difference will help you decide how much protection you need for your belongings during the move.